On space-like generalized constant ratio hypersufaces in Minkowski spaces: Preliminaries

-Let $M$ be an oriented hypersurface in $\mathbb{E}_{1}^{n+1}$ and $ x:M\rightarrow \mathbb{E}_{1}^{n+1}$\ an isometric immersion with unit normal vector $N$ associated with the orientation of $M$.
+Let $M$ be an oriented hypersurface in $\mathbb{E}_{1}^{n+1}$ with the position vector $x$ and unit normal vector $N$ associated with the orientation of $M$.
 The immersion $x$ (or, equivalently hypersurface $M$) is said to be space-like (resp. time-like) if the induced metric $g=\left.\widetilde g\right|_{M}$ of $M$ is Riemannian (resp.
 Lorentzian).
 This is equivalent to being time-like (resp. space-like) of $N$ at each point of $M$.

 We denote the Levi-Civita connections of $M$ and $\mathbb{E}_{1}^{n+1}$ by $ \nabla $ and $\widetilde{\nabla }$, respectively.
 Then, Gauss and Weingarten formulas are given, respectively, by

 for any tangent vector fields $X,Y$, where $h$ and $S$ are the second fundamental form and the shape operator (or Weingarten map) of $M$, respectively.
 The second fundamental form and the shape operator are related by